 The PJM market design is based on the must offer and must buy obligations of capacity resources.
-All capacity resources, with the current exception of intermittent and storage capacity, are required to offer into the capacity auctions.
+All capacity resources, with the current exception of the small amounts of intermittent and storage capacity, are required to offer into the capacity auctions.
 All LSEs must buy capacity equal to their peak load plus a reserve margin.